 The five dozen participants were divided into six different groups created to focus on specific areas such as agriculture, education and the environment, and each group deliberated on the topic and provided recommendations on the next steps.

 BGC is an intellectual forum of the Nepali diaspora and it is established as a unit within the Ministry of Foreign Affairs, Government of Nepal.
 BGC was inaugurated on May 31, 2019, by Minister Gyawali who urged Nepali diaspora professionals to connect to their roots.
 Capitalizing on the inputs of Nepali diaspora from around the world collected through Nepal’s Brain Drain and Higher Education Study consisting of an online global survey followed by nearly 100 interviews and focus groups with key informants in the higher education and training sectors of Nepal during April-May, 2016.
-The resulting concept of BGC was proposed by the Honorable Pradeep Kumar Gyawali, Minister for Foreign Affairs, Government of Nepal.
+The resulting concept of BGC was proposed by Mr. Pradeep Kumar Gyawali, Minister for Foreign Affairs, Government of Nepal.
 BGC creates the roster of all Nepali diaspora professionals who are interested in contributing towards Nepal’s development process and provides a platform for collaboration.
 A few key individuals contributing to the final set up of BGC were recognized by Mr. Puspa Raj Bhattarai, the Consulate General of Nepal at New York.

 According to Minister Gyawali, BGC is an umbrella institution that supports the foreign-based development initiatives (individual as well as institutional).
 To support the BGC efforts, Nepali diaspora scholars and professionals are urged to create a profile in the Brain Gain Center.
 Here are a few clips from the workshop and the speech delivered by Minister Gyawali, the chief guest at the program.